 - Oct.
-2014-now: Postdoctoral Associate, University of Illinois at Urbana-Champaign.
+2014-2018: Postdoctoral Associate, University of Illinois at Urbana-Champaign.
 Advisor: Prof. Martin Gruebele

 - 2010-2014: Ph.D.
 Chemistry, Hebrew University of Jerusalem, Israel.
 Dissertation Topic: Cosolute effects on protein folding and aggregation.
 Thesis Advisors: Prof. Assaf Friedler and Prof. Daniel Harries, Dept. of Chemistry.